davisethan/davisethan.github.io/index.md

 ![Ethan Davis](./media/ethan_davis.jpg)

-I am pursuing a PhD in building scalable, reliable machine learning systems that draw on probabilistic models, distributed systems, and high performance computing.
+I am pursuing a PhD in building scalable and reliable machine learning systems that draw on probabilistic models, distributed systems, and high performance computing.
 At the University of Washington I research uncertainty aware deep learning to strengthen AI deployed in safety critical applications.
 I have seven years of industry experience as a software engineer, building distributed systems, scalable cloud infrastructure, and resilient data pipelines.

 # Parallel Programming